Dosage Form: tablet

 Acyclovir Tablets is indicated for the acute treatment of herpes zoster (shingles).

 Acyclovir Tablets is indicated for the treatment of initial episodes and the management of recurrent episodes of genital herpes.

 Acyclovir Tablets are indicated for the treatment of chickenpox (varicella).

 Acyclovir is contraindicated for patients who develop hypersensitivity to acyclovir or valacyclovir.

-Acyclovir Tablets are intended for oral ingestion only.
+Acyclovir Tablet is intended for oral ingestion only.
 Renal failure, in some cases resulting in death, has been observed with acyclovir therapy (see ADVERSE REACTIONS: Observed During Clinical Practice and OVERDOSAGE).
 Thrombotic thrombocytopenic purpura/hemolytic uremic syndrome (TTP/HUS), which has resulted in death, has occurred in immunocompromised patients receiving acyclovir therapy.

 Dosage adjustment is recommended when administering acyclovir to patients with renal impairment (see DOSAGE AND ADMINISTRATION).
 Caution should also be exercised when administering acyclovir to patients receiving potentially nephrotoxic agents since this may increase the risk of renal dysfunction and/or the risk of reversible central nervous system symptoms such as those that have been reported in patients treated with intravenous acyclovir.
 Adequate hydration should be maintained.

 Patients are instructed to consult with their physician if they experience severe or troublesome adverse reactions, they become pregnant or intend to become pregnant, they intend to breastfeed while taking orally administered acyclovir, or they have any other questions.

 Patients should be advised to maintain adequate hydration.Herpes Zoster